openstack/charm-guide/doc/source/coding-guidelines.rst

 * Local modules

 They should be be alphabetical order, with a single space between them, and preferably in alphabetical order.
-If load order is important (and it shouldn’t be!) then that’s the only reason they shouldn’t be in alpha order.
+If load order is important (and it shouldn't be!) then that's the only reason they shouldn't be in alpha order.

 Import Style
 ++++++++++++